 Personal Transport: The I.T.V. is designed as a single person compact transportation device and can safely accommodate a rider of the same size category.

-Throttle: A transporter can spend a swift action to increase the ITV’s base speed to 70 ft., but while its speed is increased in this manner, attempting any turn of 45 degrees or greater requires it to sacrifice an additional 5 feet of movement.
+Throttle: A transporter can spend a swift action to increase the ITV’s base speed by 20 ft., but while its speed is increased in this manner, attempting any turn of 45 degrees or greater requires it to sacrifice an additional 5 feet of movement.
 The transporter can end this effect as a free action.

 Special: At 4th level and every 4 levels thereafter, the I.T.V.’s base speed increases by 10 feet.